Pikanick/Library-Management-Database-Application/README.md

 # Library-Management-Database-Application
 This project is a comprehensive Library Management Database Application developed using Python and SQLite.
 The application allows library staff to manage items, customers, borrowings, fines, events, and employee records efficiently.
 ## Features
-Item Management: Manage library items including print books, online books, magazines, CDs, records, etc.
+- **Item Management**: Manage library items including print books, online books, magazines, CDs, records, etc.
-Customer Management: Maintain detailed records of library members.
+- **Customer Management**: Maintain detailed records of library members.
-Borrow and Return Management: Track items borrowed and returned by members, along with due dates.
+- **Borrow and Return** Management: Track items borrowed and returned by members, along with due dates.
-Fine Management: Manage fines for overdue items.
+- **Fine Management**: Manage fines for overdue items.
-Event Management: Organize and track library events and attendees.
+- **Event Management**: Organize and track library events and attendees.
-Employee Management: Keep records of current and past library employees.
+- **Employee Management**: Keep records of current and past library employees.
-Future Acquisitions: Maintain records of items to be added to the library in the future.
+- **Future Acquisitions**: Maintain records of items to be added to the library in the future.
 ## Database Design
-Entities and Relationships
+**Entities and Relationships**
-Item: Stores information about all items in the library. itemId (Primary Key), type, title, author, isBorrowed
+- Item: Stores information about all items in the library.
+  - itemId (Primary Key), type, title, author, isBorrowed
 Customer: Stores information about library members. customerId (Primary Key), name, birthDate, address, email
 Borrow: Manages borrowed items.